cockroachlabs/workshop_labs/lab1_student_instructions_changefeed.md

 This activity will have you cancel the changefeed and restart without the **before** values.
 Additionally, the changefeed will be restarted such that changes made before the current timestamp are NOT included.

 ### Q11
 * Show the `CREATE CHANGEFEED` statement such that changes before the current timestamp are NOT included and **before** values are not included.
+Test the `CHANGEFEED` by updating and inserting rows to the table.